Hundreds stranded all night on snowy highway in Virginia - NewsBreak

 Hundreds stranded all night on snowy highway in Virginia

-RICHMOND, Va. — (AP) — Hundreds of motorists waited desperately for help Tuesday after being stranded for nearly 24 hours in freezing temperatures along a 50-mile stretch of highway south of the nation's capital that became impassable when tractor-trailers jackknifed in a winter storm.
+RICHMOND, Va. — (AP) — Hundreds of motorists waited desperately for help Tuesday after a winter storm snarled traffic in Virginia and left some drivers stranded for nearly 24 hours in freezing temperatures along an impassable stretch of interstate south of the nation's capital.

-The disabled trucks triggered a chain reaction Monday as other vehicles lost control and blocked lanes in both directions of Interstate 95, the main north-south highway along the East Coast, police said.
+Problems began Monday morning when a truck jackknifed on Interstate 95, the main north-south highway along the East Coast, triggering a swift chain reaction as other vehicles lost control, state police said.
+Lanes in both directions became blocked across a 40-mile stretch of I-95 north of Richmond.
 As hours passed and night fell, motorists posted messages on social media about running out of fuel, food and water.

 Meera Rao and her husband, Raghavendra, were driving home from visiting their daughter in North Carolina when they got stuck Monday evening.
 They were only 100 feet past an exit but could not move for roughly 16 hours.